awsdocs/aws-elemental-mediastore-user-guide/doc_source/folders-rules-for-names.md

 + Must not end with a hyphen\.
 + Can't contain two, adjacent periods\.
 + Can't contain dashes next to periods \(e\.g\., my\-\.container\.com and my\.\-container are invalid\)\.

+**Note**
+Folder names are case sensitive\.
+For example, you can have a container named `myFolder` and a folder named `myfolder` in the same container or folder because those names are unique\.